EoghanMcDermott/spotify-projects/README.md

     18 Rina Sawayama
     19 The World Is A Beautiful Place & I Am No Longer Afraid To Die 20 City Girl

+## you_might_like
+<b>WIP</b>
+Hoping to make a playlist of artists similar to a user's top artists, in the hopes they might find some interesting new music